Homemade Cherry Pie Filling

 Cherry Pie Filling Desserts

-Try layering the cherry sauce into a stack of banana split pancakes or spooning it over a slice of Nutella cheesecake pie.
+I recommend layering some of the cherry sauce into a stack of banana split pancakes or spooning it over a slice of Nutella cheesecake pie.

 This no-bake cherry cheesecake is a classic dessert that everyone enjoys.
 It is perfect for summer picnics and potlucks.
 This cheesecake has a graham cracker crust over a creamy cheesecake layer with cherry pie filling over the top.